This page explains how imports and exports work in Memorystore for Redis.

 - Cancelling an export deletes the RDB file being written to the Cloud Storage bucket, and frees up memory used by the

-An export can overwrite an existing file with the same name with no extra permissions when using the GCP Console.
+An export can overwrite an existing file with the same name with no extra permissions when using the Cloud Console.
 To export over an existing file with

 gcloud, the user account needs the